thequantumdomain/thequantumdomain/README.md

 :uk: I'm Terome Mensah

 <br>
+🏛 Grand Architect of the Metaverse

-Full Stack Web3.0 Developer and Blockchain Engineer.
+💻 Full Stack Web3.0 Developer and Blockchain Engineer.

 - 🔭 I’m currently working on **Zinc Decentralized Exchange**
 - 🌱 I’m currently learning Solidity and Rust, and encouraging Web3.0 adoption through the hosting of tutorials.